UCL Famous Alumni

 These alumni reflect UCL’s influence in nurturing creative talents, many of whom go on to make significant impacts in the arts and entertainment industry globally.
 To learn more about famous UCL alumni in this field, click here.

-While UCL is primarily renowned for its contributions to academia and research, it has also produced notable alumni who have excelled in the field of sports.
+While UCL is primarily renowned for its contributions to academia and research, there have also been several famous UCL alumni who have excelled in the field of sports.

 Christine Ohuruogu